lingtalfi/Light_Events/doc/api/Ling/Light_Events/Service/LightEventsService/registerListener.md

-LightEventsService::registerListener — Registers a listener (either a callable or a LightEventsListenerInterface instance).
+LightEventsService::registerListener — Registers one or more listener(s) (either a callable or a LightEventsListenerInterface instance).